praveen0767/ARIV/README.md

 > These are **offline modeled findings**, not real-money causal measurements.

+The result is important because it prevents an easy but misleading conclusion that “adding AI automatically improves recovery.”

-The reported result shows that the deterministic economic layer and systemic route intelligence produced the modeled gains observed in this evaluation.
-AI and Qdrant did not show incremental modeled recovery improvement.
+In this evaluation, the deterministic economic layer and systemic route intelligence produced the modeled gains observed.
+The AI and Qdrant layers did not demonstrate incremental modeled recovery improvement.

+That result is intentionally left visible.

 ---

 # 📊 Attribution & Measurement

-ARIV keeps these states separate:
+ARIV keeps recovery states separate:

 ```text
 Action succeeded